slawinski/slawinski-dev/blog/resources-for-beginner-web-developers.md

 |[Javascript30](https://javascript30.com/)|"Build 30 things in 30 days with 30 tutorials.
 No Frameworks.
 No Compilers.
 No Libraries.
 No Boilerplate"|

 ## Gamification
-Some aspects of programming can be taught by games which makes learning fun and, hopefuly, quicker.
+Some aspects of programming can be taught by games which makes learning fun and, hopefully, quicker.

 |link|description|
 |---|---|